 White earned a Master of Business Administration degree from Fontbonne University in 1996, and was invited back as commencement speaker for the class of 2017 and conferred a Doctor of Humane Letters honor.
 He received a Bachelor of Science degree with a major in marketing from the University of Missouri in 1983, participated in the Food Executive Program at Cornell University in 1997, and served a Distinguished Careers Institute Fellow at Stanford University in 2018.

 In Conversation with James D. White.
 An opportunity for audience members to gather insights from White in a moderated, fireside chat format.
 In this thought-provoking conversation, White will draw on his time driving transformation and growth at some of the world’s leading brands to provide his proven perspective on conscious leadership, diversity and inclusion, cultural transformation, and more – digging deep into the issues most important to your group.

-In this talk, White reveals the key components of conscious leadership, while exploring how the best leaders are able to unlock the full potential of individuals and teams, and inspire discretionary effort.
-Drawing from his experiences leading some of the world’s top brands, he outlines why empathy matters and demonstrates to audiences the importance of inclusive leadership, along with the power of storytelling as a mechanism for leadership.
-In doing so, he underscores why organizations that lead with compassion will be more successful in attracting and retaining the next generation’s top talent.
+In this talk, White shares his proven framework for unlocking the potential of teams and individuals in the future of work.
+Drawing from his own experiences leading some of the world’s top brands, he offers person-centered tactics for leading hybrid teams, collaborating across generations, building teams on an unshakeable foundation of diversity, equity, and inclusion, uniting organizations around purpose, and using the power of storytelling as a mechanism for leadership.
+In doing so, he underscores why organizations that are rooted in these principles will be the most successful in attracting and retaining the next generation of top talent.